 Margaret Josten of The Cincinnati Enquirer reported that prior to the intermission “Miss Garland was visibly annoyed several times … by fans running to the stage to pop flashbulbs in her face.
 The guards worked overtime keeping them back.
 Finally, at intermission, it was announced that Judy would be very happy if nobody else tried it.”

 Newspapers reported that the crowd was not happy that Judy canceled the rest of the concert, with approximately 1,000 people demanding their money back and then they “besieged her dressing room, not allowing the singer to leave until more police arrived.”

-May 29, 1967: This agreement was signed by Judy and 20th Century-Fox.
-It states that she would be paid $37,500.00 and that to the studio for Valley of the Dolls would be canceled, “…with the same force and effect as if the same had never been entered into between us.”
+May 29, 1967: This agreement was signed by Judy and 20th-Century Fox.
+It states that she would be paid $37,500.00 and that her obligation to the studio for Valley of the Dolls would be canceled, “…with the same force and effect as if the same had never been entered into between us.”
 As noted in the agreement, Fox took $5k out of that $37,500.00 per a previous promissory note.
-You might note that the agreement was stamped as approved by Fox on June 2, 1967.
+The agreement was stamped as approved by Fox on June 2, 1967.